hbraux/plot4s/README.md

 A smart high-level graphic API for Scala (and Java) able to render any *plottable* Object from a single method call.

-Supported rendering: Swaning, OpenGL, Console
+Supported rendering: Swing, OpenGL, Console

 This project is DRAFT EXPERIMENTAL